pderichs/kalkulator/README.md

 # DONE

+- BUG: Scrolling to the outer left crashes app
 - BUG: Height is fixed atm
 - BUG: Scrolling should not scroll col/row header controls
 - BUG: Add tests for LispValue